Credit card bills, student loan debt and mortgage debt are weighing down most Americans, and it's all getting more expensive.

 Airbnb makes it simple to earn extra money by putting your extra space to work for you.

-5. Last resorts to get out of debt
+5. Last resorts

 If none of the choices above will work for your situation, there are two final options to consider: debt settlement and bankruptcy.
 Neither should be approached lightly.